Sweet Minou Mystery

 “I’m sorry darling, I’m just bringing it up.
 I’m not accusing.
 Really I’m more worried about him than our things.
 It’s just there’s no other explanation.
 Let’s just wait and see what happens, and see if he needs help.”
 Madaleine closed the conversation and bit down on a mouthful of beef and crunchy clay-pot rice.

-April sidled in with what she hoped was an air of innocent ignorance, and pretended not to notice the crumpled look on her dad’s face.
+April glided in with what she hoped was an air of innocent ignorance, and pretended not to notice the crumpled look on her dad’s face.
 He was raking his noodles and looked like he’d lost his appetite.

 “April!
 Those truffles!”
 Madaleine gushed.
 “And your father gave me my own box.
 I guess I’ve been a good girl!”
 She then raised her bottle of beet juice to Leo and blew him a kiss, and he warmed up again.